Catalog of Mock Stellar Streams in Milky Way-Like Galaxies

-Many published works model streams via the particle-spray method, which releases stream particles near the Lagrange points at frequent timesteps with small offsets in their positions and velocities \citep{Varghese2011MNRASParticleSpray, Lane2012MNRASParticleSpray, Kupper2012MNRASParticleSpray, Bonaca2014ApJParticleSpray, Gibbons2014MNRASParticleSpray, Fardal2015, Roberts2025MNRASParticleSpray}.
+In studies such as these which model many stream realizations in a realistic Galactic potential, an approximation to direct N-body is needed to speed up the computation time.
+For this purpose, many works utilize the particle-spray method, which releases stream particles near the Lagrange points at frequent timesteps with small offsets in their positions and velocities \citep{Varghese2011MNRASParticleSpray, Lane2012MNRASParticleSpray, Kupper2012MNRASParticleSpray, Bonaca2014ApJParticleSpray, Gibbons2014MNRASParticleSpray, Fardal2015, Roberts2025MNRASParticleSpray}.
 Integrating the orbits of these particles to the present day produces an elongated stream profile, generally consistent with the observations, providing a reasonably accurate method which is significantly faster than full N-body modeling methods.
 Recently, \cite{YBChen2024ParticleSpray} developed an improved particle-spray algorithm where the phase-space offsets of released particles follow a multivariate Gaussian distribution.
 The new method matches the morphology and action space distribution of streams from N-body simulations with an error of only 10\%.
-This method allows computationally efficient modeling of galactic stream populations with greater detail than previously possible.
+This method allows computationally efficient modeling of Galactic stream populations with greater detail than previously possible.

 Previous work has shown that due to the slow rate at which streams phase-mix with the Galactic stellar population, there is likely to be a large population of GC streams that remain distinguishable from field stars \citep{Sandford2017MNRAS, Carlberg2018ApJ}, with many of them still undetected by the current observational facilities.
 In particular, \cite{Pearson2024} modeled the evolution of streams in a static MW potential using the \cite{Fardal2015} particle-spray method and found that there may be up to $\sim 1000$ coherent GC stellar streams in the MW.
 Of these, more than $100$ coherent GC stellar streams are predicted to be beyond $15 ~\rm kpc$ from the Galactic center, which would be observable by the LSST survey on the Vera C. Rubin Observatory with 10-year stacking data \citep[$g < 27.5$;][]{LSSTCollab2009}.